-Of the many types of criminal activity that occur on the web, few are more puzzling and difficult to prevent than distributed denial-of-service (DDoS) attacks.
+Of the many types of criminal activity that occur on the web, few are more frustrating and difficult to prevent than distributed denial-of-service (DDoS) attacks.
 These attacks can bring down even the largest websites by overloading servers with more requests than they can handle.
-Unable to meet the load of junk requests, servers crash and often require hours to restore.
+Unable to meet the demand of junk requests, servers crash and often require hours to restore.

 Below, we’ve laid out some major stats and facts that highlight how DDoS attacks are transforming and impacting the web.